mr-shadow00/Smart-Shift/README.md

 Smart Shift is a minimal self hosted docker app for zimaos and casaos

-it tracking your and others work flow
+It tracking your and others work flow

-smart shift will automatically sync your data to all of your devices
+Smart Shift will automatically sync your data to all of your devices

 ## How to install